sjtrny/freelens/README.md

 ### Generating Tags

 FreeLens generates 5×5, 7×7, 9×9, and 11×11 tags.
 The 5×5 generator uses the CRC found
 in deployed NaviLens tags.
-Larger generators use the CRC models named in the ddTag patent; their CRCs are not validated because no deployed examples have been tested.
+Larger generators extend that calculation with the CRC width and polynomial for their size.
+Their CRCs are not validated because no deployed examples have been tested.

 ```python
 from freelens import Tag